aws-samples/config-resource-compliance-dashboard/README.md

 Where:

-* `cid-crcd.yaml` is the template file provided in `dashboard_template` directory (upload it to CloudShell if needed)
+* `cid-crcd.yaml` is the template file provided in `dashboard_template` directory (upload it to CloudShell if needed).

-3. When prompted:
+4. When prompted:
-   - Select the `[cid-crcd] AWS Config Resource Compliance Dashboard (CRCD)` dashboard
+   - Select the `[cid-crcd] AWS Config Resource Compliance Dashboard (CRCD)` dashboard.
-   - For each QuickSight dataset, choose `yes` to delete the dataset
+   - For each QuickSight dataset, choose `yes` to delete the dataset.
-   - Accept the default values of the S3 Path for the Athena table
+   - Accept the default values of the S3 Path for the Athena table.
-   - Accept the default values of the four tags
+   - Accept the default values of the four tags.
-   - For each Athena view, choose `yes` to delete the dataset
+   - For each Athena view, choose `yes` to delete the dataset.

-1. On the same account, open CloudFormation and delete the template that installed the resources for the dashboard (make sure to empty the Amazon S3 bucket hosting the Athena Query results first)
+1. On the same account, open CloudFormation and delete the template that installed the resources for the dashboard (make sure to empty the Amazon S3 bucket hosting the Athena Query results first).
+1. Revert any manual change done on this account during setup.

+If you deployed the dashboard on a standalone AWS account or in the Log Archive account you have completed.
+If you installed the dashboard in a dedicated Dashboard account, you now need to:

+1. Log into the AWS Console of the Log Archive account.
+This is the AWS account ID that you specified in the `Log Archive account ID` parameter of the CloudFormation template.
+1. Open CloudFormation and delete the template that installed the resources for the dashboard.
+Be sure you are in the correct region.
-1. Revert any manual change done during setup:
+1. Revert any manual change done on this account during setup.
-   - Amazon S3 Config Logging Bucket: remove the bucket policy statement that allows the Lambda Partitioner function to read objects
-   - Amazon S3 Config Logging Bucket: remove the Event notification that triggered the  Lambda Partitioner function
-   - If you configured replication for the Config objects across accounts, remove the destination bucket and the replication configuration

 # Additional Information